qouteall/immptl/docs/wiki/Miscellaneous.md

-### What Happens if I Remove ImmPtl?
+### What Happens if I Remove iPortal?

 All see-through portals will vanish.
-Even if you re-install ImmPtl, the portals cannot recover.
+Even if you re-install iPortal, the portals cannot recover.
 (Portals in unloaded chunks may remain.)

 Vanilla nether/end portals still exist.
 Dimension stack bedrock replacement will not work.